Convert Outdoor Light to Solar – 3 Easy Ways With Diagrams

 This is probably one of the most technically simple options out there.
 In many situations, it can be costly and less effective though.

 This option involves removing the existing AC light fixture, cables, and switches and replacing them with stand-alone solar lamps or solar lamp kits.
-The heavy lifting of ripping out all the old equipment is about the hardest part, and replacing the individual lights is relatively simple.
+The heavy lifting of ripping out all the old equipment is the hardest part, and replacing the individual lights is relatively simple.

 A simple stand-alone solar fitting is illustrated below.
 How Do Stand-Alone Solar Lights or Solar Light Kits Work?